tetratelabs/kong2eg/README.md

       path: /var/sock/kong/ext-proc.sock
 ```

-1. Create an `EnvoyExtensionPolicy` resource to tell Envoy Proxy to use kong2envoy as an external processing extension.
+1.  an `EnvoyExtensionPolicy` resource to tell Envoy Proxy to use kong2envoy as an external processing extension.

 ```yaml
 apiVersion: gateway.envoyproxy.io/v1alpha1